Upload/Up1/README.md

 Public Server
 ---
 There was a public, free to use server at https://up1.ca.
 This demo instance is no longer available or being maintained.
-However, there are several public hosts which use up1.
+However, there are several public hosts which use Up1.
 An online search should turn up some results.

 #### Client Utilities:
-* [ShareX](https://github.com/ShareX/ShareX), a popular screenshot and image uploader, now merged with Up1 support
 * [upclient](https://github.com/Upload/upclient), a command-line tool for uploading to Up1 servers
+* ~~ShareX~~, unfortunately, the Up1 support in ShareX has been removed since shutting down the Up1 demo server.

 Quick start
 ---
 To install and run the server with default settings:

-    apt-get install nodejs
+    apt install nodejs
     git clone https://github.com/Upload/Up1
     cd Up1
     cp server/server.conf.example server/server.conf